JoinMarket-Org/joinmarket-clientserver/README.md

 If you are new, follow and read the links in the [usage guide](docs/USAGE.md).

+If you are running Joinmarket-Qt, you can instead use the [walkthrough](docs/JOINMARKET-QT-GUIDE.md) to start.

 If you are not new to Joinmarket, the notes in the [scripts readme](scripts/README.md) help to understand what has and hasn't changed about the scripts.

 ### Joinmarket-Qt